Complete ID Identity Theft Protection Review

 • Lost Wallet Replacement Assistance

-Also worth noting, Complete ID offers child protection at $2.99 for up to five children for executive members and $3.99 for Gold Star or Business+ members.
+Also worth noting, Complete ID offered child protection at $2.99 for up to five children for executive members and $3.99 for Gold Star or Business+ members.
 If you’re interested in protecting your little ones, check out our guide.

 Did You Know: Identity thieves often prey on children because they’re essentially blank slates.
 Also, it can take much longer to realize a child has become a target of fraudsters because they’re not participating in the financial world yet.1